Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Rallies Democratic presidential candidates Joe Biden and Bernie Sanders canceled rallies leading up to primary elections in several states.

-- Maryland primary On March 17, Maryland postposed its presidential and congressional primary until June 2.
+- Maryland primary On March 17, Maryland postponed its presidential and congressional primary until June 2.
 It was originally scheduled for April 28.

 - Ohio primary On March 16, Ohio's governor ordered polling places closed, just a day ahead of the state's presidential primary.
 The Ohio primary is now expected to take place June 2.